HewlettPackard/jupyterhub-samlauthenticator/README.md

 If the `jupyterhub_config.py` file has not been generated, this would be a good time to generate it.
 For a primer on generating the config file, read [here](https://jupyterhub.readthedocs.io/en/stable/getting-started/config-basics.html).

+Currently, this Authenticator relies on the IdP being set up beforehand.
+This Authenticator ONLY supports HTTP-POST based authentication, and ONLY receives SAML Responses at the `/login` and `/hub/login` urls.
+There are currently no plans to support HTTP-Redirect based authentication or SOAP-based services.

 ### Installation

 In the context in which JupyterHub will be run, install the SAML Authenticator.